vfarcic/devops26/manuscript/10-versioning.md

 W> Please make sure that you are inside the local copy of the *go-demo-6* repository before executing the commands that follow.

+W> Since April 2019, creating DevPods fails.
+You will likely experience problems until the [issue 3689](https://github.com/jenkins-x/jx/issues/3689) is resolved.
+Please skip creating the DevPod and install [jx-release-version release](https://github.com/jenkins-x/jx-release-version/releases) for your operating system on your laptop.

 ```bash
 jx create devpod -b